-- 82. (1) A recording of a broadcast or cable programme of a designated class, or a copy of such a recording, may be made for the purpose of being placed in an archive maintained by a designated body without thereby infringing any copyright in the broadcast or cable programme or in any work included in it. - (2) In subsection (1) "designated" means designated by the Minister, who shall not designate a body unless he is satisfied that it is not established or conducted for profit.
+- (2) Copyright is not infringed by the making or use by the Broadcasting Commission of recordings of programmes in connection with and for the purpose of carrying out its functions under the Broadcasting and Radio Rediffusion Act. - 82.-(1) A recording of a broadcast or cable programme Recording of a designated class, or a copy of such a recording, may be made for the purpose of being placed in an archive maintained by a designated body without thereby infringing any copyright in the broadcast or cable programme or in any work included in it.

-83. Where a literary, dramatic or musical work or film is broadcast with the licence of the copyright owner from a place in Antigua and Barbuda or a specified country, any person may, without obtaining the licence of the copyright owner, incorporate the work (by means of the reception of the broadcast) in a cable programme service:
+- (2) In subsection (1) "designated" means designated by the Minister, who shall not designate a body unless he is satisfied that it is not established or conducted for profit. - 83.
+Where a literary, dramatic or musical work or film is Reception broadcast with the licence of the copyright owner from a place in Jamaica or a specified country, any person may, without obtaining the licence of the copyright owner, in cable incorporate the work (by means of the reception of the broadcast) in a cable programme service: